Flat Brook water or watershed scenery in New Jersey

 Best flows

 Use USGS 01440000 near Flatbrookville as the live trend.
-Stable or slowly dropping flow is the cleanest signal; very low summer water, muddy runoff, or fast rises should shorten the plan or move the day to a different trout river.
+Stable or slowly dropping flow is the cleanest signal.
+Very low summer water, muddy runoff, or fast rises should shorten the plan or move the day to a different trout river.

-When to skip
+When to leave

 Skip Flat Brook when water is warm enough to stress trout, when the Flatbrookville gauge is flashing runoff or very low late-summer flow, when parking or access boundaries are unclear, or when you need a bigger river that tolerates pressure better.